 - Use a new needle and syringe each time you inject your medicine.

-- Take a dose as soon as you remember.
+- Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.
-Always wait at least 48 hours (two days) between injections.
+Always wait at least 48 hours (2 days) between injections.

 - If you mix the powder and liquid together and can't give your shot right away, put the syringe or vial in the refrigerator.
 You can keep the medicine in the refrigerator for up to 3 hours.
 Do not freeze it.